-We collaborate, partner and align ourselves with those that share our vision in celebrating Indigenous bush foods and artisan products.
+We collaborate, partner and align ourselves with those that share our vision in celebrating Indigenous bush foods, Australian and Indigenous artisan products.

 We work collaboratively with every grower, gallery and Indigenous business we are connected with.
 We work together that is mutually beneficial and rewarding.
 We are proud to maintain the strong relationships we have developed and bring their products into the homes of Australians and the world.

 Gulbarn is an 100% Indigenous-owned business.

 Alawa people have been harvesting Gulbarn for thousands of years, using it as a traditional bush medicine for healing colds, coughs and stomach aches.
 Traditionally, it is brewed for drinking, inhaling or bathing in and is still used on Country today when adults and children are sick and to help improve immunity.

 Our Founder Samara Billy launched the Gulbarn tea business in 2015 with a stall at Barunga Festival.